Connall1234/fistprojectforcodein/README.md

 ### Media

-- All Images were found online, pleaee note I do not own the rights to these images this is only for a college project.
+- All Images were found online, please note I do not own the rights to these images this is only for a college project.
   - [Eminem](https://variety.com/wp-content/uploads/2018/08/eminem.jpg)
   - [Jordan Petterson](https://i.pinimg.com/originals/6b/ec/19/6bec1946367bc86406ca96658ced511b.jpg)
   - [Zach Bryan](https://abc6onyourside.com/resources/media/7530a51f-06cb-4fef-b4a2-50722f047e89-ZachBryan.jpg)